 Clinical Examination is the best and easiest way to make a diagnosis.
 If you have an ear infection there may be tenderness both in front and behind the ear and a post nasal drip.
 Examination with an otoscope may reveal congestion of the ear drum and a clear, opaque or pus-filled fluid behind the eardrum.

-In case of doubt about the diagnosis, investigations which may help confirm the problem are X-rays, CT scan or MRI scan, which may show fluid levels or a darkening of the bones around the ear.
+X-rays, CT scan or MRI scan, may show fluid levels or a darkening of the bones around the ear confirming the diagnosis.
 An audiogram may show reduced air conduction indicating fluid in the ear.
 A tympanogram may also help make the diagnoses in some patients.

 Laboratory findings are a raised Erythrocyte Sedimentation Rate (E.S.R) and increase in the number of lymphocytes in the blood.

 The function of the sinuses is to clean, purify, humidify and warm the air we breathe in.
 The sinuses add depth and timbre to your voice as the sinus spaces allow resonance of the sound to take place.
 This timbre is lost in sinusitis giving your voice a nasal twang.

 The air we breathe, comes into close contact with the blood in the lungs, so any bacteria, virus or suspended particle can be directly absorbed into the blood stream.

 The Sinuses act as a filter to remove dirt, particles of air pollution, pollen, smoke, and any other suspended particles.
 Each sinus has a number of folds of thin mucous membrane rather like the filter of a car, and has many hairlike projections to help clean, purify and humidify the air.
 The total surface area, available in each sinus to perform this function is more than a hundred square meters.